On Tilt Trading

 Spot Price

-The spot price is the current market price for immediate delivery of an asset.
+The spot price is the current market price for the immediate delivery of an asset.
 If the spot price of gold is $1,800 per ounce, you can buy or sell gold immediately at this price.

 Forward Price